danilocgsilva/awsec2instances/README.md

 # Awsec2instances

-Lists machines from AWS environment and exposes its most important informations.
+* Lists machines from AWS environment and exposes its most important informations.

 Loops through all regions, so no lost ec2 will be out from your eyes.

+* Creates automatically instances in AWS, choosing distro, instance lifetime and other stuffs.

 ## Sample output: